 Here’s what you need:

 - Bleeding Tissue Paper: (It must say bleeding!)
 I tried to do this regular tissue paper, and it doesn’t work.
-You can get 100 sheets on Amazon for $10.
 That will make you plenty of giant canvases.

-- Circle punch: This is not a neccesity, you could easily just use scissors, but it makes the shape cutting go much faster.
+- Circle punch: This is not a necessity, you could easily just use scissors, but it makes the shape cutting go much faster.

 - Scissors: I used scissors to cut all of other shapes and letters.